Overview on Excel Font and Fill Color Change

 Change the color of text – using custom color codes

-I have the plan to write a details article on Color Model.
+I have the plan to write a detailed article on Color Model.
 Keep me in prayer that I can do that. 🙂

 On the bottom-right corner of the dialog box, you will get the recently created color(New) and the Current color.
 You can compare the colors using this little window.